ClaireGerm/BehavioralCloning/README.md

 #### 1. Solution Design Approach

 The overall strategy for deriving a model architecture was to use the Nvidia architecture.
 The main reason I wanted to try that architecture is because of the fact that it was designed for self driving cars.
 I decided to keep the architecture the same.
-Only the input shape of (60,266,3) has been changed.
+The Nvidia paper expects input sizes of (60,266,3), our training images have a different size so I changed the input size to (70,160,3).

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.
 To combat the overfitting I also added flipped images so I had more data.
+The data also has an imbalance; there is way more data for left turns than for right turns.
+Adding horizontally flipped images will compensate for this.

 The final step was to run the simulator to see how well the car was driving around track one.